baleines/whale/README.md

 ## Roadmap

+- split package to make it a lib
+- improve coverage
 - fix asciinema to suport utf8
-- implement bonuses
+- implement missing bonuses features
-- split package to make it a lib
 - implement a web version using view-js